QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 [Go back](..)

-First, and foremost: **DO NOT USE ECLIPSE**.
-You can if you want, but you may leave now.
+First and foremost: **DO NOT USE ECLIPSE**.
+Eclipse is not helping a beginner.
+It won't make things harder, but they could be easier.
 The best choice would be to use VSCode.
-Any other IDE helping more than eclipse vanilla is welcome.
+Any other IDE helping more than eclipse (vanilla) is welcome.

 <hr class="sr">

 ## Introduction

-This is an example of what we call "test-driven".
-You will first write some code, to test the code that you will write later.
-Fortunately, the tests got already written for us, so we <s>only</s>
+This TP is an example of what we call "test-driven".
+You will first write tests, to test the code that you will write later.
+Then you have to write the code to pass the tests.
+Fortunately, the tests had already been written for us, so we <s>only</s>
 have to write the code passing the tests.

-That's one hell of a job because there are too many comments, and sometimes you don't know exactly what you need to do but do it step by step and you will see that's easy (at least not that hard).
+That's one hell of a job because there are too many comments, and sometimes you don't know exactly what you need to do.
+Do it step by step, and you will see that's easy
+(at least not that hard, take your time).

 <hr class="sl">

 ## Choose your IDE

-It will help you understand a lot of your mistakes, especially if you use ``IntelliJ`` that is good at finding potential mistakes and providing a patch for it but for this TP, VSCode is better.
+An IDE will help you understand a lot of your mistakes, especially if you use ``IntelliJ`` that is good at finding potential mistakes and providing a patch for it.
+For this TP, I recommend [VSCode](https://code.visualstudio.com/).

 **VSCode**